-- 4.1 Radiation protection manager is responsible for ensuring implementation of this procedure, including approving the Annual Radiological Environmental Operating Report (AREOR) prior to its submittal to the NRC.
-This should be a signature page at the front of the AREOR. - 4.2 REMP engineer is responsible for the following: - 4.2.1 Identifying and evaluating the significant pathways of radiological impact to man and biota (e.g. food vectors, recreational use, water use) and subsequent updating of the REMP. - 4.2.2 Ensuring the performance of the annual land use census and that the results are provided to chemistry so that chemistry can establish the dose requirements of CY2.ID1," Radioactive Effluent Controls Program." - 4.2.3 Preparation of the Annual Radiological Environmental Operating Report (AREOR). - 4.2.4 Ensuring that changes to the ERMP are provided to chemistry for inclusion in the Annual Radiological Effluent Release Report. - 4.2.5 Ensuring the required REMP sampling and monitoring are performed. - 4.2.6 Ensuring that the environmental TLD program is maintained. - 4.2.7 Implementing and communicating contracts with the environmental vendor lab (REMP). - 4.2.8 Ensuring that the personnel responsible for the management and for the implementation of the REMP receive training on the changes to the REMP at least annually. - a.
-Such training consists of topics related to the changes in the plant's REMP procedures, industry events, any changes in technology that pertain to REMP sampling techniques or to the analysis of REMP samples and the nature and goals of the quality assurance program. - b.
-Proficiency of personnel who perform activities affecting the quality of the REMP can be maintained by retraining, reexamining, recertifying, or by periodic performance reviews as appropriate. - c.
+- 4.1 Radiation protection manager is responsible for: - 4.1.1 Ensuring implementation of this procedure - 4.1.2 Approving the Annual Radiological Environmental Operating Report (AREOR) prior to its submittal to the NRC. - 4.2 REMP program owner is responsible for: - 4.2.1 Identifying and evaluating the significant pathways of radiological impact to man and biota (e.g., food vectors, recreational use, water use) and subsequent updating of the REMP. - 4.2.2 Ensuring the performance of the annual LUC and that the results are provided to chemistry so that chemistry can establish the dose requirements of CY2.ID1,"Radioactive Effluent Controls Program." - 4.2.3 Preparing the DCPP AREOR and Humboldt Bay (HB) Independent Spent Fuel Storage Installation (ISFSI) Environmental (Env) TLD Monitoring Report. - 4.2.4 Ensuring changes to the ERMP are provided to chemistry for inclusion in the Annual Radiological Effluent Release Report. - 4.2.5 Ensuring required REMP sampling and monitoring are performed. - 4.2.6 Ensuring environmental TLD programs are maintained. - 4.2.7 Implementing and communicating contracts with the REMP environmental lab vendor.

+4.2.8 Ensuring personnel responsible for the management and implementation of the DCPP REMP receive training on the changes to the REMP at least annually. a.
+Training consists of topics related to the changes in the plant's REMP procedures, industry events, any changes in technology that pertain to REMP sampling techniques or to the analysis of REMP samples and the nature and goals of the quality assurance program.
+Proficiency of personnel who perform activities affecting the quality of the REMP may be maintained by retraining, reexamining, recertifying, or by periodic performance reviews as appropriate.
 Initial training is provided on an as needed basis to new personnel responsible for quality related REMP activities.

-- 4.3 REMP environmental lab vendor is responsible for the following: - 4.3.1 Ensuring analysis is performed for the samples as required by the ERMP. - 4.3.2 Ensuring that participation is maintained in an interlaboratory comparison program sufficient to satisfy step 5.3.1 of this procedure. - 4.3.3 Ensuring that REMP sample results exceeding the criteria of RP1.ID11, "Environmental Radiological Monitoring Procedure" Table 4, are communicated promptly to DCPP as per the contract. - 4.3.4 Ensuring communication with DCPP per the contract.
-Examples include: - Sample results not meeting the contract "a-priori" LLDs - Exceeding contract notification levels - Problems with lab REMP sample analyses - Problems with sample shipments - Interlaboratory comparison program issues - 4.3.5 Ensuring that appropriate procedures are established and maintained for sample handling, sample analysis and all associated laboratory equipment. - 4.3.6 Ensuring qualifications and training of vendor lab personnel. - 4.3.7 Ensuring contract compliance. - 4.4 DCPP regulatory services department is responsible for ensuring that reports required by the ERMP are submitted to the appropriate recipients per XI1.ID2, "Regulatory Reporting Requirements and Reporting Process."
+REMP e environmental lab vendor is responsible for: 4.3.1 Ensuring analysis is performed for the samples as required by the ERMP.
+4.3.2 Ensuring participation is maintained in an interlaboratory comparison program sufficient to satisfy step 5.3.1.
+4.3.3 Ensuring REMP sample results exceeding the criteria in Attachment 3 are communicated promptly to DCPP as per the contract.
+4.3.4 Ensuring communication with DCPP per the contract.
+Examples include: Sample results not meeting the contract "a-priori" LLDs Exceeding contract notification levels Problems with lab REMP sample analyses Problems with sample shipments Interlaboratory comparison program issues 4.3.5 Ensuring appropriate procedures are established and maintained for sample handling, sample analysis and all associated laboratory equipment.
+4.3.6 Ensuring qualifications and training of vendor lab personnel.
+4.3.7 Ensuring contract compliance. submitte censing department is responsible for ensuring reports required by the ERMP are ed to the appropriate recipients per XI1.ID2, "Regulatory Reporting Requirements and ng Process."

-5.1 Sampling and Monitoring
+5.1 Sampling and Monitoring^{T04341}

-NOTE: Sampling procedures for the REMP pathways and OSGSF sump monitoring are controlled in the DCPP plant manual, Volume 7 "Radiation Protection-Radiation Control Procedures," "RCP EM" series of procedures.
+NOTE: Sampling procedures for the REMP pathways and old steam generator storage facility (OSGSF) sump monitoring are controlled in the DCPP plant manual, Volume 7, "Radiation Protection-Radiation Control Procedures," "RCP EM" series of procedures.